Called-Hack/Called-Hack/README.md

 ## Hi there 😎

-My name is Mostafa Abd Al-Kareem, I'm a front end developer.
+My name is Mostafa Abd Al-Kareem, I'm a frontend developer.

-I’m currently learning computer sicence.
+I’m currently learning computer sicence and backend dev.

 You can contact me using my email.